The traditional Indian Jewellery items Kundan, Jadau, and Polki have gained worldwide fame due to its adorable and unique designs.

 However, most people perceived that kundan, jadau, and polki is the same kind of jewellery by the virtue of their analogous appearance.
 Hence, this article would assist you in finding out the differences between kundan and polki jewellery.

 Kundan is a traditional form of Indian jewellery.
-It is also considered to be the oldest form of gold jewellery made in India.
+It is also consider to be the oldest form of gold jewellery made in India.

-The inception of Kundan jewellery is renowned to be from the royal courts of Rajasthan and Gujarat.
+The inception of Kundan jewellery is famous to be from the royal courts of Rajasthan and Gujarat.
 The artisan who creates kundan is known as kundan saaz.

 The kundan is perhaps the purest form of the gold when it melts at the high temperature.
 In other words, we can say that kundan is highest refine the form of the gold and a gem is set with the gold foil between the stones and its mount.

-Although, Kundan Jewellery is created in different parts of India yet Bikaner and Jaipur is regarded as the centre of this jewellery.
+Although, Kundan Jewellery is create in different parts of India yet Bikaner and Jaipur is regarded as the centre of this jewellery.

 It does not need any lab treatment or enhancement to increase its overall effect.
 Hence, it would not be an exaggeration to say that polki is a completely natural diamond stone.
 Therefore, it is quite popular in the international market.